-Seeking God first comes with benefits and the five listed here are just a few.
+Seeking God first comes with benefits, and the five listed here are just a few.
 We have to CRAVE God and strive for His kingdom and His righteousness.
-When we do that, He promises to add the other things that we need to us.
+When we do that, He promises to add the other things we need.

 Comment below and share what you’re seeking God for at this season in your life.

 Prayer: Lord, forgive us for forgetting to seek you first.
 Help us to keep our minds and hearts stayed on You.
 In Jesus’ name.
 Amen.

 Thanks so much for sharing this post!
 It really gave me a good reminder of what my priorities should be.
 I feel like I’m in the process of trying to do this myself when I have God to lean on.
 I typically do my seeking and spiritual time in the morning, but fail to seek throughout the day.
 So, thank you so much for reminding me to do just that.